rounakdatta/rounakdatta.github.io/_posts/2017-11-12-srmnetlogin.markdown

 ![Screenshot](/assets/srmnetloginlinux.png){:class="img-responsive"}

-This is another lightning fast network login application made for Desktop OSs (Linux / Ubuntu / MacOS) using QtPython.
+This is another lightning fast network login application made for Desktop OSs (Linux / macOS / Windows) using QtPython.

 Same <a href="https://github.com/thewisenerd/check.point.automaton">login script</a> was used.